 - The at-fault party wouldn’t have to pay for your losses.

 We’ve seen firsthand how detrimental missing this deadline can be.
-To protect your legal rights, consider connecting with our firm.
+To protect your legal rights, consider connecting with a drunk driving accident lawyer at our firm in Gwinnett County.
 If a lawsuit is necessary, we will file it properly and on time.
 We have to know about your situation first, though.

 What Types of Damages Can You Recover Following a DUI Accident?